Thursday, 10 June 2021

 Costume Design by Christine Rawlins

-The only other costume bespoke-made for the serial was the nehru-style white suit worn by Olaf Pooley as the parallel universe's Stahlman, evoking villains of the then-recent James Bond films.
-Everything else in the serial was bought off the rack, military surplus (UNIT soldiers in WWII parachute smocks) or workwear ('radiation suits' that were just old asbestos fire suits).
+Another bespoke-made costume for the serial was the white nehru-style jacket and trousers worn by Olaf Pooley as the parallel universe's Stahlman, evoking villains of the then-recent James Bond films.

 'Terror of the Autons'